developersdigest/ai-devices/README.md

     </div>
 </div>

 This project is an AI-powered voice assistant utilizing various AI models and services to provide intelligent responses to user queries.
 It supports voice input, transcription, text-to-speech, image processing, and function calling with conditionally rendered UI components.
-This was inspired by the recent trend of 'AI Devices' such as the Humane AI Pin and the Rabbit R1.
+This was inspired by the recent trend of AI Devices such as the Humane AI Pin and the Rabbit R1.

 ## Features